 The Scholarship Exchange Experience for Innovation & Technology Program (SEE IT) is an initiative spearheaded by WRF, WEF, and NACWA to provide scholarships for utility personnel to visit other utilities with innovations of interest and to share experiences with their peers.
 Innovations may include new technologies and processes, but also novel approaches to service, operations, and finance.

-LIFT's Tech Trends is a visualization tool that identifies trends around the deployment of innovative technologies across the water sector, including wastewater, stormwater, drinking water, desalination, and water reuse facilities.
+Tech Trends is a visualization tool that identifies trends around the deployment of innovative technologies across the water sector, including wastewater, stormwater, drinking water, desalination, and water reuse facilities.
 The visualization allows a user to look at the aggregated (non-facility specific) data and analyze this data based upon facility type, size, location, and technology.

 Technology providers can apply through the Technology Scans process to introduce their innovations to facility owners, consultants, venture capitalists, regulators, and others to accelerate advancement and early adoption.
 All technologies undergo expert review, receiving feedback that can help improve the technology, anticipate user concerns, aid in acceptance, or guide next steps.

 This program connects universities and utilities for research, development, and demonstration of new technology.
 Improved collaborations and engagement provide win-win scenarios, such real-world training and experience for students and new solutions and insight into utility problems.